Achuabhal/-Government-Authority-Management-System/README.md

-# BDA - Government Authority Management System
+#  - Government Authority Management System

 A modern, full-featured government authority website with public-facing pages and a role-based admin dashboard system.